-Schools must follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
-If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19 they can return to school:
+Schools must follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19 or any communicable disease.
+If a person is not diagnosed by a healthcare provider (home test) with COVID-19 they can return to school after meeting current CDC and/or NYS Department of Health guidance.